Breadcrumb navigation

 - Parking is available on-site for drop-offs and pick-ups.

-Participants will also enjoy a large open-plan space which has a TV and board games.
-There is also a device-free ‘Chill Out Zone', creative hub for arts and crafts and two kitchens where boarders can make snacks.
+Participants have access to social areas and a large open-plan space which has a TV and board games.
+There is a creative hub for arts and crafts.
 There is 57 acres of the campus to explore.

 Are meals provided?

-Yes, the following meal plan will be provided to participants:
+Yes, the following meal plan will be provided:

 - Course 1: Dinner only on Sunday 12 July, breakfast, lunch and dinner from Monday 13 July to Friday 24 July, and breakfast only on Saturday 25 July